-Agnico Eagle Mines Ltd. (Agnico Eagle) operates the Meliadine Gold Project (the Mine) located approximately 25 kilometres (km) north of Rankin Inlet (Figure 1), Nunavut, and 80 km southwest of Chesterfield Inlet in the Kivalliq Region of Nunavut.
-The Mine is subject to the terms and conditions of the Mine Project Certificate (No. 006) Amendment 001 issued on February 26, 2019 and Amendment 002 issue on March 02, 2022 by the Nunavut Impact Review Board (NIRB) in accordance with the Nunavut Land Claims Agreement (NLCA) Article 12.5.12 and the Type A Amended Water Licence No. 2AM-MEL1631 (the Licence) issued by the Nunavut Water Board (NWB) on May 13, 2021.
+Agnico Eagle Mines Limited (Agnico Eagle) operates the Meliadine Gold Project (the Mine) located approximately 25 kilometres (km) north of Rankin Inlet (Figure 1), Nunavut, and 80 km southwest of Chesterfield Inlet in the Kivalliq Region of Nunavut.
+The Mine is subject to the terms and conditions of both the amended Project Certificate issued by the Nunavut Impact Review Board (NIRB) in accordance with the Nunavut Agreement Article 12.5.12 on February 26, 2019 (NIRB 2019) and the Type A Water Licence No. 2AM-MEL1631 (the Licence) issued by the Nunavut Water Board (NWB) on April 1, 2016 (NWB 2016).

 Agnico Eagle applied for amendments to the Water Licence and to the Project Certificate to incorporate changes required for mine operation.
-This document has been prepared to complete Commitment 3 for the Type A Water Licence Amendment, Commitment 15, and Terms and Conditions 25 for the Project Certificate amendment:
+This document has been prepared to complete Commitment 3 for the Type A Water Licence Amendment and Commitment 15 for the Project Certificate amendment:

 - Project Certificate Commitment 15 - A call will be held with interested parties to review the framework of the Adaptive Management Plan.
 (KivIA, ECCC, CIRNA).
 The Adaptive Management Plan will include a decision tree specifying the conditions under which surface water will be diverted into the saline effluent waterlines for marine disposal and the volumes that will be diverted under those conditions.
-The decision tree will be designed such that discharges to Meliadine Lake are minimized. - Agnico Eagle will provide an update on the framework of the Adaptive Management Plan - Project Certificate Terms and Conditions 25 - O Unless specified in the Groundwater Management Plan and/or Adaptive Management Plan, while the dual waterlines are operational, the capacity is 6,000 m3/day to 12,000 m3/day of saline water with the remainder (8,000 m3/day to 14,000 m3/day) comprised of surface water for a total capacity of 20,000 m3/day. - Agnico Eagle shall minimize or eliminate surface contact water discharges to Meliadine Lake by discharging on-site surface contact water in accordance with the Groundwater Management Plan and/or Adaptive Management Plan. - The Adaptive Management Plan must set out the guiding principle, normal operating conditions and adaptive thresholds for management of water for the waterline. - Agnico Eagle shall manage the total daily volumes of water it is authorized to discharge via the dual waterlines into Melvin Bay in accordance with the Groundwater Management Plan and/or Adaptive Management Plan. - Agnico Eagle will consult KivIA, GKD, ECCC, CIRNA and DFO with respect to the contents of the Plan and any required adaptive management and mitigation measures. - Water Licence Amendment Commitment 3:
+The decision tree will be designed such that discharges to Meliadine Lake are minimized. - o Agnico Eagle will provide an update on the framework of the Adaptive Management Plan - Project Certificate Terms and Conditions 25 - Unless specified in the Groundwater Management Plan and/or Adaptive Management Plan, while the dual waterlines are operational, the capacity is 6,000 m3/day to 12,000 m3/day of saline water with the remainder (8,000 m3/day to 14,000 m3/day) comprised of surface water for a total capacity of 20,000 m3/day. - Agnico Eagle shall minimize or eliminate surface contact water discharges to Meliadine Lake by discharging on-site surface contact water in accordance with the Groundwater Management Plan and/or Adaptive Management Plan. - The Adaptive Management Plan must set out the guiding principle, normal operating conditions and adaptive thresholds for management of water for the waterline. - Agnico Eagle shall manage the total daily volumes of water it is authorized to discharge via the dual waterlines into Melvin Bay in accordance with the Groundwater Management Plan and/or Adaptive Management Plan. - Agnico Eagle will consult KivlA, GKD, ECCC, CIRNA and DFO with respect to the contents of the Plan and any required adaptive management and mitigation measures.